WokLibCodeClub/LetterA/Step2-move_letter/README.md

 One suggestion is to try this - put the two statements for x and y before the statements for WIDTH and HEIGHT, run the code using pgzrun, and see what the error is.
 Then, in the future, if you ever see the same error you will have a good idea what the problem is, and how to fix it.

-In the draw function we need to change the coordinates in center= so that for the x coordinate it will use the variable x, and for the y coordinate it will use the variable y.
+After creating the new variables x and y we need to change the the draw function so that the coordinates in brackets after center= will use the variable x for the x coordinate , and the variable y for the y coordinate.

 Make these changes and check if the letter displays properly.